It is hemoglobin with heme group with iron in the ferric state, Fe (III) (oxidized).

 Physiological mechanisms for the conversion of methemoglobin to hemoglobin

-Fortunately, in view of the potential threat to oxygen supply posed by methemoglobin, there are protective mechanisms that ensure that most of this methemoglobin is converted back to hemoglobin.
+Fortunately, given the potential threat to oxygen supply posed by methemoglobin, protective mechanisms ensure that most of this methemoglobin is converted back to hemoglobin.

-Protective mechanisms ensure that the amount of methemoglobin in the blood does not normally constitute more than 1 to 2% of total hemoglobin.
+Protective mechanisms ensure that the amount of methemoglobin in the blood does not usually constitute more than 1 to 2% of total hemoglobin.

 Under physiological conditions, this system represents about 99% of the daily reduction of methemoglobin to hemoglobin.

-When exposed to a large amount of an oxidizing agent, these endogenous systems are overwhelmed and the result is an elevated level of methemoglobin (acquired methemoglobinemia).
+When exposed to a large amount of an oxidizing agent, these endogenous systems are overwhelmed, resulting in an elevated level of methemoglobin (acquired methemoglobinemia).

-The reducing pathway, which is dependent on the enzyme NADPH-MHb reductase, is also capable of converting methemoglobin to hemoglobin, but under normal physiological conditions this is of very little importance.
+The reducing pathway, which is dependent on the enzyme NADPH-MHb reductase, is also capable of converting methemoglobin to hemoglobin.
+Still, under normal physiological conditions, this is of very little importance.